 Situated in South West England, Cornwall is one of the most popular holiday destinations in the UK and is famed for its natural beauty, sandy beaches, and surfing.
 With an array of things to explore in the county from historic houses, castles, and museums there is something for the whole family.

-There’s a lot to go for in the area, from hikes by the cliffs, through lazy time on the many beaches, to holiday cottages, there are plenty of off-the-beaten-track attractions to experience in Cornwall for those who want to try something a bit different, so let’s have a look:
+There’s a lot to go for in the area, from hikes by the cliffs, through lazy time on the many beaches, to unusual places to stay, there are plenty of off-the-beaten-track attractions to experience in Cornwall for those who want to try something a bit different, so let’s have a look:

 Housing the world’s largest collection of pieces relating to witchcraft, the occult, and magic, the Museum of Witchcraft and Magic is perfect for those who want to experience something a bit different.